-During the Hearing, a Complainant and Respondent may be accompanied by an advisor of the student's choice so long as the availability of the advisor does not hamper the timeliness of the Hearing.
+During the Hearing, an advisor of the student's choice may accompany a Complainant and Respondent so long as the availability of the advisor does not hamper the timeliness of the Hearing.
 The student may choose to have an attorney serve as advisor; however, the advisor does not represent the student in a student conduct Hearing and the student will always be expected to speak for him or herself.

-The Committee may be accompanied by a Hearing Advisor.
+A Hearing Advisor may accompany the Committee.
 The Hearing Advisor will not question witnesses or evaluate evidence.
 The Hearing Advisor shall be responsible for the effective implementation of policies and procedures throughout the Hearing.